Crumb Boss Chocolate Cake

 Let the cakes cool on a rack.

-Then it's time to throw together some buttercream.
+Then it’s time to throw together some peanut butter frosting.
+Chocolate frosting would put this cake over-the-top for chocolate lovers!

 cbcake